iamovi/NightlyWeb/README.md

 # 🌙 NightlyWeb

-NightlyWEb is a lightweight and customizable CSS and JavaScript library for adding dark mode functionality to your website.
+NightlyWeb is a lightweight and customizable CSS and JavaScript library for adding dark mode functionality to your website.
 With just a few lines of code, you can enhance user experience by providing a visually comfortable dark mode option.

 ## Features